MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/index.md

 |[Sales Learning Catalog](/dynamics365/business-central/readiness/readiness-learning-sales?toc=/dynamics365/business-central/dev-itpro/toc.json)| Provides links to role-specific training.|
 |[Enroll in the Cloud Solution Provider program](/partner-center/enrolling-in-the-csp-program) | Describes the different models for selling in the Cloud Solution Provider (CSP) program so you can determine which works best with your business.        |

-### Get started as an administrator
+## Get started as an administrator

 As a system administrator, IT professional, or superuser, you have tools available for you to configure, update, and maintain a [!INCLUDE [prodshort](developer/includes/prodshort.md)] solution.
+The tools and processes are somewhat different depending on whether [!INCLUDE [prodshort](developer/includes/prodshort.md)] is deployed online or on-premises.
+It also depends on whether you are an internal administrator, or you work for a partner.

 The following table outlines recommended content for you to get started: